fboender/jerrybuild/docs/user_guide.md

 * **`pass_query`**: Whether to pass webhook request URL parameters (?foo=bar&..) to the script in the form of REQ_QRY_XXX variables. `true` or `false`.
 Default is `false`.
+* **`clean_env`**: Whether to inherit the parent process (jerrybuild) environment. `true` or `false` are valid options.
+The default is `true`, meaning the script gets a completely clean environment, except for the PATH variable.
+Inheriting the environment is insecure.

 ## Running Jerrybuild